mongodb/mongo-python-driver/doc/migrate-to-pymongo4.rst

 MongoClient uses `unquote` rather than `unquote_plus` for login info ....................................................................

-``MongoClient()`` now uses `urllib.parse.unquote` rather than `urllib.parse .unquote_plus`, meaning that space characters are no longer converted to plus signs.
+``MongoClient()`` now uses `urllib.parse.unquote` rather than `urllib.parse.unquote_plus`, meaning that space characters are no longer converted to plus signs.
 This means that if you were previously quoting your login information using quote_plus, you must now switch to quote.

 Database
 --------